 In order to maintain the master branch, ensure developers cannot check-in code directly to the master without the changes being approved.
 This will allow you to establish and control standards, provide teachable moments and promote knowledge sharing.

-A successful merge will then kick-off a build process to validate the change.
+A successful merge will then kick off a build process to validate the change.

 Your Build Pipeline - Validating the Code

-Part of Continuous Integration, when the code is successfully merged into master, a build process is started.
+As part of Continuous Integration, when the code is successfully merged into master, a build process is started.
 A build process will typically download the master source code, resolve and restore any external package dependencies, build the project, and run tests.
 Implementing a repeatable, automated build ensures that each and every code update is tested in a consistent way.

 Automated Tests are a great way to test features and functionality and can drastically reduce manual QA testing time and limit bugs found in production.
 They allow you to identify bugs before they even get deployed.